-This is one of the most difficult questions in all of theology.
-God is eternal, infinite, omniscient, omnipresent, and omnipotent.
-Why should human beings (not eternal, infinite, omniscient, omnipresent, or omnipotent) expect to be able to fully understand God’s ways?
-The book of Job deals with this issue.
-God had allowed Satan to do everything he wanted to Job except kill him, and Satan did his worst.
+The book of Job deals with the issue of why God allows bad things to happen to good people.
+Job was a righteous man (Job 1:1), yet he suffered in ways that are almost beyond belief.
+God allowed Satan to do everything he wanted to Job except kill him, and Satan did his worst.
 What was Job’s reaction?
 “Though he slay me, yet will I hope in him” (Job 13:15).
 “The LORD gave and the LORD has taken away; may the name of the LORD be praised” (Job 1:21).
 Job did not understand why God had allowed the things He did, but he knew God was good and therefore continued to trust in Him.
 Ultimately, that should be our reaction as well.

-A better question would be “Why does God allow good things to happen to bad people?”
 Romans 5:8 declares, “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
-Despite the evil, wicked, sinful nature of the people of this world, God still loves us.
-He loved us enough to die to take the penalty for our sins (Romans 6:23).
+Despite the sinful nature of the people of this world, God still loves us.
+Jesus loved us enough to die to take the penalty for our sins (Romans 6:23).
 If we receive Jesus Christ as Savior (John 3:16; Romans 10:9), we will be forgiven and promised an eternal home in heaven (Romans 8:1).
-What we deserve is hell.
-What we are given is eternal life in heaven if we come to Christ in faith.

-Yes, sometimes bad things happen to people who seem undeserving of them.
-But God allows things to happen for His reasons, whether or not we understand them.
-Above all, however, we must remember that God is good, just, loving, and merciful.
-Often things happen to us that we simply cannot understand.
-However, instead of doubting God’s goodness, our reaction should be to trust Him.
+God allows things to happen for a reason.
+Whether or not we understand His reasons, we must remember that God is good, just, loving, and merciful (Psalm 135:3).
+Often, bad things happen to us that we simply cannot understand.
+Instead of doubting God’s goodness, our reaction should be to trust Him.
 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight” (Proverbs 3:5–6).
 We walk by faith, not by sight.